mehulb2203/Library-Management-System/README.md

 # Library-Management

-Working on building a Decentralized P2P Library Management System over Ethereum blockchain network for Major Project, 8th Semester.
+Decentralized P2P Library Management System using Blockchain Technology.
+Developing Smart contract for the system and integrating it with UI.
-Tools and Libraries being used - Solidity, Web3.js, Ganache.cli and Javascript.